-Borrowings under Poseidon's revolving credit facility, which was amended and restated in March 2019, are primarily used to fund spending on capital projects.
-The March 2019 credit facility is non-recourse to Poseidon's owners and secured by its assets.
-The March 2019 credit facility contains customary covenants such as restrictions on debt levels, liens, guarantees, mergers, sale of assets and distributions to owners.
+Borrowings under Poseidon's revolving credit facility, which was amended and restated on June 1, 2023 (the "June 2023 credit facility"), are primarily used to fund spending on capital projects.
+The June 2023 credit facility, which matures on June 1, 2027, is non-recourse to Poseidon's owners and secured by its assets.
+The June 2023 credit facility contains customary covenants such as restrictions on debt levels, liens, guarantees, mergers, sale of assets and distributions to owners.
 A breach of any of these covenants could result in acceleration of the maturity date of Poseidon's debt.
 Poseidon was in compliance with the terms of its credit agreement for all periods presented in these Consolidated Financial Statements.

-9. Intangible Assets, Goodwill and Other Assets
+10. Intangible Assets, Goodwill and Other Assets